We’ve been busy at Ansible Lockdown HQ.

 Why did we create this auditing function?

-We added this auditing function because of feedback we continued to get from customers and what we saw while working directly with those clients.
-There seemed to be a common trend of false positives and negatives within audit scanning, a problem we knew we could solve.
+The new auditing function was created based on feedback we received from customers and what we found while working directly with those clients.
+There was a common trend of false positives and negatives within audit scanning, a problem we knew we could solve.
 From there, we created an audit profile of our own to overcome some limitations in restrictive scripts that can provide false positive/negative audits as outlined in our previous compliance scanning blog.

 What tools did we use?